Charles E W Bean, Diaries, AWM38 3DRL 606/145/1 - 1916 - 1917 - Part 1

 rations, picks & shovels. & bombs.

-(certain men carrying books of bombs)
+(certain men carrying boxes of bombs).

-It had bn raining, & misty.
+It had bn raining, & misty,

-They we wet & had been
+They were wet & had bn

-working all night
+working all night.

-Party move in single
+Party moved in single

-file along yellow cut.
+file along yellow cut

 3